TheMeteors/info/README.md

-This is the ftc team the meteors webpage
+This is the ftc team the meteors webpage source code